-These are the best chewy chocolate chip cookies, and they’re so easy to make!
-They’re going to quickly become a go-to in your house!
+Why you’ll love it: These are the best chewy chocolate chip cookies, and they’re so easy to make!
+This cookie recipe will quickly become a go-to in your kitchen.

-When it comes to cookies, what side are you on?
+When it comes to cookies, which side are you on?
 Are you team chewy or team crispy?
-Or maybe crispy edges and a chewy center?
-Cakey?
-So many delicious options!

 I’m solidly on team chewy, while my mom is 100% team crispy.
 Take, for example, oatmeal cookies.
 My preference is always “old fashioned” soft iced oatmeal cookies but my mom reaches for her crispy coconut oatmeal cookies recipe every time she makes oatmeal cookies.